cmu-mars/cmu-robotics/documents/p2-cp2.md

 ## Intent Specification and Evaluation Metrics

-To evaluate candidate code-level transformations, we propose that a set of integration tests, each describing a mission for the robot (e.g., navigating a simulated corridor), be performed in simulation.
+To evaluate candidate code-level transformations, we propose that a fixed suite of tests, each describing a mission for the robot (e.g., to navigate a simulated corridor), be performed in simulation.
+Each test (or mission) within this suite is described by the following:

+* a mission schema, describing a kind of mission. (e.g., navigate to a location.)
+* a set of mission parameters, required to instantiate the mission schema as a concrete mission. (e.g., move from A to B.)
+* a simulated environment. (e.g., a randomly generated maze.)
+* a configuration for the robot. (e.g., a certain node may be disabled.)

-Each mission is associated with a *mission schema*, responsible for describing a certain kind of mission (e.g., point-to-point navigation) in terms of its *parameters* (e.g., target location) and its expected *behaviours* (i.e., how the mission is performed) and *outcomes* (i.e., the state of the robot immediately after the execution of the mission).
+Mission schemas are used to describe a certain type of mission (e.g., point-to-point navigation) in terms of its *parameters* (e.g., target location) and its expected *behaviours* (i.e., how the mission is performed) and *outcomes* (i.e., the state of the robot immediately after the execution of the mission).
+Schemas are also responsible for classifying the outcome of a mission as either *passing*, *failing*, or *degraded*, according to the degree to which the robot behaves as expected by the schema.

 Collectively, mission schemas are used to specify *intent* (i.e., the set of intended behaviours of the robot in response to a mission).
 Test suites of missions (i.e., instances of mission schemas) are used to approximately measure whether intent is maintained by a particular version of the system.

-The outcome of
-each mission is described as either *passing*, *failing*, or *degraded*, according to the degree to which the robot exhibits the intended set of behaviours.

-**The intent of the system is implicitly defined by a predefined test suite.**

-### Test Suite

-Outcomes for each test: PASS, FAIL, DEGRADED(?).

-Definition of a *neutral perturbation*.

 ### Comparison to Baseline